First Trimester Down Syndrome Screening

 Doppler Studies

-Doppler studies are a special ultrasound of the maternal, placental, or fetal vessels.
-They are utilized to determine if your pregnancy is at risk for problems or to determine the health of your baby in utero.
-These tests are only obtained if you or the baby has a condition necessitating them.
+Doppler studies are a special ultrasound of the maternal, placental, or fetal blood vessels.
+They are utilized to measure blood flow to the baby, uterus or placenta and determine if your pregnancy is at risk for problems or to determine the health of your baby in utero.
+These tests are only obtained if your pregnancy is at risk with conditions including less than adequate fetal growth, twins, previous miscarriages, Rh sensitization, hypertension, or diabetes.

 Placental Check

 Ultrasound may be used to identify the location of your placenta.
-Your doctor may order this test if you have a history of vaginal bleeding or if your placenta looks like it may be near your cervix.
+Your doctor may order this test if you have a history of vaginal bleeding or if your placenta is implanted abnormally, either too near or over the cervix or embedded within the uterine wall.
+When it is, it can be labeled as either placenta previa, accreta, or percreta.
+Those conditions can cause heavy vaginal bleeding, require greater surveillance in pregnancy, and may necessitate a C-section delivery.

 Multiple Gestation Imaging